henninb/nextjs-website/MIGRATION_PLAN_APP_ROUTER.md

 **Project**: nextjs-website
-**Migration Type**: Incremental (Pages Router → App Router) **Timeline**: 1-2 weeks
+**Migration Type**: Incremental (Pages Router → App Router) **Timeline**: SLOW & GRADUAL - Multiple months, route-by-route **Current Next.js Version**: 16.0.7
-**Last Updated**: 2025-10-27
+**Last Updated**: 2025-12-08
+**Current Phase**: Phase 1 ✅ COMPLETED

+## ⚠️ CRITICAL: This is a SLOW, GRADUAL Migration

+**DO NOT RUSH THIS MIGRATION.** The goal is to migrate incrementally over several months, allowing thorough testing and validation at each step.
+This is NOT a sprint - it's a marathon.

 ## Executive Summary

-This plan outlines the incremental migration of the nextjs-website from Next.js Pages Router to App Router.
-The migration will leverage Server Components (RSC) for improved performance while maintaining backward compatibility during the transition.
+This plan outlines the **slow, incremental migration** of the nextjs-website from Next.js Pages Router to App Router.
+The migration will leverage Server Components (RSC) for improved performance while maintaining backward compatibility during the entire transition.

+**Active Development Context**: The codebase is under active development with recent pagination features, UI/UX modernization, and security improvements.
+This migration must not disrupt ongoing development work.

 ### Key Priorities

-- ✅ Incremental migration (both routers coexist)
+- ✅ **SLOW, incremental migration** (both routers coexist indefinitely)
+- ✅ **One route at a time** - thorough testing before moving to next route
 - ✅ Server Components (RSC) for data fetching
-- ✅ Start with simple pages, progress to complex finance features
+- ✅ Start with simple, low-risk pages first
 - ✅ Special attention to middleware and authentication compatibility
 - ✅ Case-by-case evaluation of 65 custom hooks
+- ✅ **No disruption to ongoing development work**

+---

+## Migration Philosophy & Guiding Principles

+### Core Principles

+1. **Safety First**: Never break existing functionality.
+Both routers will coexist throughout the migration.

+2. **One Thing at a Time**: Migrate ONE route, test thoroughly, monitor in production, then move to the next.

+3. **Thorough Testing**: Every migration must include:
+   - Unit tests
+   - Integration tests
+   - Manual testing
+   - Production monitoring (1-2 weeks minimum)

+4. **Respect Ongoing Development**: This migration should not block new features or bug fixes.
+The Pages Router remains fully functional.

+5. **No Arbitrary Deadlines**: The timeline is a guide, not a mandate.
+Take longer if needed.

+6. **Learn and Adapt**: Document learnings from each migration and adjust the plan accordingly.

+7. **User Impact Minimization**: Users should experience zero disruption during the migration.

+8. **Reversibility**: Any route can be rolled back by simply removing it from `/app` directory.

+### When to Pause or Stop

+**Pause the migration if:**

+- You encounter repeated failures or bugs
+- Tests are failing and you can't immediately fix them
+- User feedback is negative
+- Production monitoring reveals issues
+- You're rushing or feeling pressured
+- Ongoing development work needs full attention

+**Stop the migration if:**

+- Critical production issues arise
+- The App Router isn't meeting your needs
+- The migration is causing too much disruption
+- You discover the current Pages Router is sufficient

+**Remember**: There's no penalty for moving slowly or pausing.
+The Pages Router is fully supported and will continue to work.

 ---